japhethbrown/1st/README.md

-# 1st
-The First Test
+# The First project building
+1. making README.md
+2. Using Markdown language